dacamp20/cse15l-lab-reports/LabReport3.md

 technical/government/Media
 technical/government/Post_Rate_Comm
 ```
+The `-type` option in `find` specifies the type of file to search for, d for directories.
+This is useful when you want to locate specific directories or perform operations on directories.

 2.
+- find <path> -type f -empty
 ```
 $ find technical/ -type f -empty technical/emptyFile.txt
 ```
+The -empty option in the find command is used to search for files and directories that are empty, meaning they contain no data.
+You can use -empty to find and remove empty files or directories that are consuming disk space unnecessarily.

+- find <path> -type d -empty
 ```
 $ find technical/ -type d -empty technical/emptyFolder
 ```
+The -empty option in the find command is used to search for files and directories that are empty, meaning they contain no data.
+You can use -empty to check for unexpectedly empty directories or files, which might indicate issues

 3.

+- find <path> -mtime -5
 ```
 $ find technical/ -mtime -5
 technical/